top of page

 Wood Wizards

 Wood Wizards teaches children practical skills through hands-on woodworking, tool use, and guided projects.
-Operating inside CreateATL, the program builds confidence, focus, and problem-solving through making.
+Emanating from inside CreateATL to the entire Atlanta community, the program builds confidence, focus, and problem-solving through making.

 Wood Wizards teaches children how to work with tools, materials, and process.
 The work is physical and deliberate: measuring, clamping, sanding, adjusting, finishing.
 Progress is visible.
 Mistakes happen early and get corrected in real time.